makrai/notes/merill2010-param-norm-grow.md

 ## 4.2 Power of Saturated Attention

-* theoretical background about saturated attention, largely by Merrill (2019) Let H (sequence length n by model dimension d) be the input representation to a self attention layer.
+* theoretical background about saturated attention, largely by Merrill (2019)
+  * Let H (sequence length n by model dimension d) be the input representation to a self attention layer.
 We assume a standard self attention mechanism with key, query, and value matrices K, Q, V. 8
   * Saturated attention resembles standard attention where softmax is constrained to a generalization of “argmax” (Merrill, 2019): s attn(H; Q, K, V ) = arg max(HQK^T H^T )HV

-* define vectorized arg max(A) as a uniform distribution over all tied position Saturated attention can retrieve the “maximum” value in a sequence according to some similarity matrix
+* define vectorized arg max(A) as a uniform distribution over all tied position
+  * Saturated attention can retrieve the “maximum” value in a sequence according to some similarity matrix

-* It is also capable of restricted counting (Merrill+ 2020).
-Formalizing these
+* It is also capable of restricted counting (Merrill+ 2020)
   * two computational operations that are reducible to saturated self attention argmax and mean.
 Let h i represent the input representation at each time step 1 ≤ i ≤ n